Tribal Gathering: History

 BTY Limited ceased trading in 1993 following considerable investment in trying to bring the UK dance party scene to San Francisco in partnership with Bill Graham Presents.
-The Universe brand was subsequently adopted by the Mean Fiddler organisation.
+In late 1993, Shurey met Ian Jenkinson and formed the United States of Mind Company, and they subsequently developed a weekly techno club night known as Final Frontier, which became part of Universe’s central musical programming during the mid-1990s and was a break from the past events and was the template for Tribal Gathering moving forward.

 The first Tribal Gathering took place Friday 30 April 1993 at Lower Pertwood Farm near Warminster, Wiltshire.
 25,000 attended to see acts such as Laurent Garnier, Carl Cox, Aphex Twin, DiY Sound System and Pete Tong.

-In March 1994 they opened the legendary London night club 'Final Frontier', at Club UK in Wandsworth.
+In March 1994 Ian Jenkinson and Paul Shurey became partners and they opened the legendary London night club 'Final Frontier', at Club UK in Wandsworth.
 Weekly nights ran for several years, relocating in 1997 to the Complex Club in Islington.
 Each week featured numerous headline djs and live acts, the likes of which had never been seen before.
 A proud moment for the promoters was when 'Final Frontier' was voted number 5 in Musik Magazines top 50 clubs of all time, just behind Studio 54, Dorian Gray, Paradise Garage and Limelight.
+Final Frontier at Club UK was consistently listed by Time Out as one of the essential clubs to visit in London.
+It marked the starting point of a more cultural, underground sound, with Jenkinson’s input helping to shape a forward-thinking musical direction.
+The night featured a regular roster of globally influential resident DJs including Laurent Garnier, Jeff Mills, Gayle San, Andrew Weatherall, Billy Nasty, Sven Väth, The Chemical Brothers, and DJ Dag.

+By blending the distinct sounds of Detroit, Frankfurt, Berlin, and London, Final Frontier helped establish a new template for UK electronic music.
+This approach directly informed the evolution of Tribal Gathering from 1994–1997, transforming it from a rave into a fully realised electronic music festival that combined DJs with live artists and a broader underground cultural identity.

 Also in 1993 the Universe - World Techno Tribe compilation CD was released in Europe on Rising High Records, on Sony Music in Japan and Moonshine Music in the USA.
 Compiled and mixed by Mr Oz it reached number 4 in the Gallup album charts.
 Subsequent CDs were later released on MMS records and FFRR.